Amanda Coslor, CPM, LM

 Anne Firth Murray, a New Zealander, was educated at the University of California and New York University in economics, political science, and public administration, with a focus on international health policy and women’s reproductive health.
 She has worked at the United Nations as a writer, taught in Hong Kong and Singapore, and spent years as an editor with Oxford, Stanford, and Yale University Presses.

-For the past thirty years, she has worked in the field of philanthropy, serving as a consultant to many foundations.
+She has worked in the field of philanthropy for nearly 40 years, serving as a consultant to many foundations.
 From 1978 to the end of 1987, she directed the environment and international population programs of the William and Flora Hewlett Foundation in California.
 She is the Founding President of The Global Fund for Women, which provides funds internationally to seed, strengthen, and link groups committed to women’s well being.
 Currently she is a Consulting Professor in Human Biology at Stanford University.

 Ms. Murray serves or has served on several boards and councils of non-profit organizations, including the African Women’s Development Fund, Commonweal, the Global Justice Center (Chair), and the Global Force for Healing.
 She is the recipient of many awards and honors for her work on women’s health and philanthropy, and in 2005 she was nominated as one of a group of 1,000 women for the Nobel Peace Prize.